bbauska/W3Cx-3of5/README.md

 <p align="center">
 <img src="./images/image085.webp?raw=true"
   style="width:25%"
+  title="Example #4.
+Snapshot of the Online Example of a Custom XHTML5/SVG Video Player.
-   alt="Example #4.
+    Image Shows a Cup of Coffee on a Table" alt="Example #4.
 Snapshot of the Online Example of a Custom XHTML5/SVG Video Player.
     Image Shows a Cup of Coffee on a Table." />
 &nbsp;

 <h4>Example #5: a custom video player written by a previous student</h4>